ReMinecraftPE/mcpe/README.md

 # ReMinecraftPE

 This project aims to create a custom Minecraft experience based on Minecraft: Pocket Edition as of 2011.
-It's based on the mcpe01_canada.apk build of the game.
+It's based on Minecraft PE v0.1.3.

 **Its goals are:**
 * To add Quality-of-Life features to Minecraft: Pocket Edition, such as a brighter color gamut, an in-game